ChintzRuparel/ChintzRuparel/README.md

 - 👨‍💻 All of my projects are available at [Projects || Chintan Ruparel](https://chintanr-portfolio.netlify.app/)

-- 📝 I regularly write articles on [Blog || Chintan Ruparel](https://my-blog-chintz.digitalpress.blog/)
+- 📝 I regularly write articles on [the blog by Chintz Ruparel](https://my-blog-chintz.digitalpress.blog/)

 - 💬 Ask me about **Finance,Tech, Trading Softwares and API**